 So all a webhook does is provide the required data to other applications.
 This process happens immediately, meaning that there is no manual action required.
 Generic APIs poll for real-time data here and there.
 Webhook basically solves this problem.

 As it happens automatically, webhook is widely used.
 This is an efficient method for both consumers and providers.
-Though webhook require more actions and knowledge to set up, it is worth the hassle.
+Though webhooks require more actions and knowledge to set up, it is worth the hassle.

 Webhooks work via API.
 Designing an API in order to use webhooks is a must.
 That’s why Webhooks are addressed as “reverse APIs” sometimes.